kernelkit/infix/board/aarch64/microchip-ev23x71a/README.md

 ## Interfaces

-The sparx5 driver leaves naming to the kernel, which hands out `eth0` and up in probe order, this makes it off-by-one from the numbering in the official documentation.
-The product specific `90-ev23x71a-rename-ifaces.rules` renames them to the usual interface names:
+The sparx5 driver leaves naming to the kernel, which hands out `eth0` and up in probe order, one off from the numbering in the official documentation.
+The product specific `90-ev23x71a-rename-ifaces.rules` renames them:

 | **Device tree**    | **Interface**  | **Port**            |
 |--------------------|----------------|---------------------|